abideenml/TransformerImplementationfromScratch/README.md

 ## Setup

-So we talked about what transformers are, and what they can do for you (among other things). <br/>
 Let's get this thing running!
 Follow the next steps:

 1. `git clone https://github.com/abideenml/TransformerImplementationfromScratch`
-2. Open Anaconda console and navigate into project directory `cd path_to_repo`
+2. Navigate into project directory `cd path_to_repo`
-3. Run `conda env create` from project directory (this will create a brand new conda environment).
-4. Run `activate transformer` (for running scripts from your console or set the interpreter in your IDE)

-That's it!
-It should work out-of-the-box executing environment.yml file which deals with dependencies. <br/
+3. Create a new venv environment and run `pip install -r requirements.txt`
+4.

+That's it!<br/

 -----